 The angles measured using the upper leg accelerometer data was crucial for differentiating supine and sitting position from standing, while the angles measured from the lower accelerometer data was crucial for differentiating between standing and sitting from supine.
 Therefore, the use of an upper-lower leg pair for posture detection was well justified.

 Consistent information regarding motion during bioimpedance measurements is required to compensate posture related signal variability.
-A study by [9] indicated the influence of posture on the bioimpedance signal, which is an observation that we were able to reproduce.
+A previous study indicated the influence of posture on the bioimpedance signal [9], which is an observation that we were able to reproduce.

 In this work, we explored context-aware sensing to provide more information regarding posture, time-locked with the acquisition of the bioimpedance signal.
-Therefore, we believe that the proposed context-aware system has the capacity to improve the interpretation of bioimpedance data that was obtained continuously over longer periods of time and making it suitable for use in clinical applications.
+The need for wired connections that caused a loss in data has been eliminated in a subsequent design iteration.
+Therefore, we believe that the proposed context-aware system has the capacity to improve the interpretation of bioimpedance data that was obtained continuously over longer periods of time and making it a suitable approach for clinical applications.